cosmos/gaia/docs/governance/best-practices.md

 Great!
 Governance proposals potentially impact many stakeholders.
 Introduce your idea with known members of the community before investing resources into drafting a proposal.
 Don't let negative feedback dissuade you from exploring your idea if you think that it's still important.

 If you know people who are very involved with the Cosmos Hub, send them a private message with a concise overview of what you think will result from your idea or proposed changes.
 Wait for them to ask questions before providing details.
 Do the same in semi-private channels where people tend to be respectful (and hopefully supportive).
-I recommend the private Cosmos Network VIP Telegram channel (ask for an invite [on the forum][forum] if you are or would like to be a Cosmos contributor).

 ### Confident with your idea?

 Great!
 However, remember that governance proposals potentially impact many stakeholders, which can happen in unexpected ways.
 Introduce your idea with members of the community before investing resources into drafting a proposal.
 At this point you should seek out and carefully consider critical feedback in order to protect yourself from [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).
-This is the ideal time to see a critical flaw, because submitting a flawed proposal will waste resources.
+This is the ideal time to see a critical flaw, because submitting a flawed proposal on-chain will waste resources and have reputational costs.

+Posting your idea to the [Cosmos Hub Forum](https://forum.cosmos.network/) is a great way to get broad feedback and perspective even if you don't have personal connections to any stakeholders or involved parties.

 ### Are you ready to draft a governance proposal?

 There will likely be differences of opinion about the value of what you're proposing to do and the strategy by which you're planning to do it.
 If you've considered feedback from broad perspectives and think that what you're doing is valuable and that your strategy should work, and you believe that others feel this way as well, it's likely worth drafting a proposal.
 However, remember that the largest ATOM stakers have the biggest vote, so a vocal minority isn't necessarily representative or predictive of the outcome of an on-chain vote.

-A conservative approach is to have some confidence that you roughly have initial support from a majority of the voting power before proceeding to drafting your proposal.
-However, there are likely other approaches, and if your idea is important enough, you may want to pursue it regardless of whether or not you are confident that the voting power will support it.
+You could choose to take a conservative approach and wait until you have some confidence that you roughly have initial support from a majority of the voting power before proceeding to drafting the details of your proposal.
+Or you could propose the idea, or define the problem statement and let the community participate freely in drafting competing solutions to solve the issue,.

 ## Stage 2: Your Draft Proposal

 The next major section outlines and describes some potential elements of drafting a proposal.
-Ensure that you have considered your proposal and anticipated questions that the community will likely ask.
-Once your proposal is on-chain, you will not be able to change it.
+Ensure that you have considered your proposal and anticipated questions that the community will likely ask. **Once your proposal is on-chain, you will not be able to change it.**

 ### Proposal Elements

 It will be important to balance two things: being detailed and being concise.
 You'll want to be concise so that people can assess your proposal quickly.
 You'll want to be detailed so that voters will have a clear, meaningful understanding of what the changes are and how they are likely to be impacted.

-There is a [proposal template](./proposals/proposal-template.md) with suggested sections.
-Each proposal should contain a summmary with key details:

-- who is submitting the proposal
-- the amount of the proposal or parameter(s) being changed;
-- and deliverables and timeline
-- a reason for the proposal and potential impacts
-- a short summary of the history (what compelled this proposal), solution that's being presented, and future expectations
+Each major proposal type has a rough template available on the forum: [Text](https://forum.cosmos.network/t/about-the-signaling-text-category/5947), [community pool spend](https://forum.cosmos.network/t/about-the-community-spend-category/5949), [parameter change](https://forum.cosmos.network/t/about-the-parameter-change-category/5950), [software upgrade](https://forum.cosmos.network/t/about-the-software-upgrade-category/5951).

+Each proposal should contain a summmary with key details about what the proposal hopes to change.
+If you were viewing only the summary with no other context, it should be a good start to being able to make a decision.

 Assume that many people will stop reading at this point.
 However it is important to provide in-depth information, a few more pointers for Parameter-change and Community Spend proposals are below.